boarfish55/potatofs/README.md

 TODO
 ====
-* Retryable failures are not well tested or even supported is many dirinode operations.
+* Retryable failures are not well tested or even supported in many dirinode operations.
 Need to review the failure path in each of the fs_* functions.
 What may be best is to wrap each such function into another one that handles retries and cancelations.
 This may need